Battersea Shield: Description

 The Battersea Shield is made of several different pieces, held together by rivets concealed under the decorative elements.
 It is decorated with repoussé decoration, engraving, and enamel.
 The decoration is in the typically Celtic La Tène style, consisting of circles and spirals.
 There are 27 small round compartments in raised bronze with red cloisonné enamel; the bronze within the compartment forms a sort of swastika, thought to have been associated with good luck and also "solar energy".
 This symbol was known as the whirling sun in ancient times.
 Enamel was a Celtic speciality, and reflects the use of red Mediterranean coral inlays in other British Celtic artefacts, such as the Witham Shield, and here may perhaps be considered as an imitation of imported coral, though the use of enamel allows a more elaborate design.
 Some scholars have read a reversible human face into the decoration at the points where the smaller circles link to the larger one.

 The bronze sheet is said by archaeologists to be too thin to have offered effective protection in combat, and shows no signs of battle damage.
-It is therefore believed that the shield was cast into the river as a votive offering, and made either as a "parade piece" or status symbol or specifically for votive offering.
-The metal plate of the shield that remains would have been fixed onto a plain, wooden or leather shield behind it.
+It is therefore believed that the shield was cast into the river as a votive offering, and made either as a "parade piece" or status symbol, or specifically for votive offering.
+Nothing remains of the plain wooden or leather shield to which the surviving metal plate would have been fixed.

 In popular culture

-The artwork inspired the name of a 2004 EP, Battersea Shield, by electronic bands The Orb and Meat Beat Manifesto.
-It was sold in an embossed tin based on the design of the Battersea Shield, instead of a standard jewel case.
+The shield plate inspired the name of a 2004 EP, Battersea Shield, by electronic bands The Orb and Meat Beat Manifesto, which was sold in an embossed tin based on the design of the Battersea Shield, instead of a standard jewel case.